 ESSENTIAL BAR SKILLS: OPENING PROCEDURES

 Providing consistent, first-class service is key to making your venue stand out among the rest.
-Using just a few simple steps, we outline how to ensure you start every shift on top of your game.
+Using just a few simple steps, tick off this ultimate bar opening checklist to ensure you start every shift on top of your game.

 Preparation leads to success

 We’ve all heard the saying “if you fail to prepare, prepare to fail”, and this is never truer than when preparing your bar for the night ahead!
 Nobody wants to walk into a bar that is unclean or poorly prepared.
-Opening your venue properly and professionally can determine how the rest of the shift will go, and there are countless benefits to being prepared:
+Use this checklist to ensure you're opening your bar properly and professionally, this can determine how the rest of the shift will go, and there are countless benefits to being prepared:

 Top customer service – A clean bar is visually more attractive to your customers and makes them more likely to return.
 Customer service is improved when the bar is kept neat and tidy.